 Trulieve will track its positive impact and community outreach efforts.
 With its community partners, Trulieve will record and maintain (in accordance with the Commission's record keeping procedures) employment applications, with the expectation that applications from Holyoke residents and Impacted Individuals will steadily grow with the company.
-In addition, Trulieve will record and document its participation at Holyoke and other Pioneer Valley community job fairs.
-This process will include recording (through use of sign-in sheets or the like) and following-up (via email communications or mailings) with attendees who express interest in employment opportunities at Trulieve' cultivation and manufacturing facility in Holyoke.
+In addition, Trulieve will record and document its participation at community job fairs in Northampton and/or Holyoke.
+This process will include recording (through use of sign-in sheets or the like) and following-up (via email communications or mailings) with attendees who express interest in employment opportunities at Trulieve's retail facility in Northampton.
 Trulieve will then compare and analyze how many of these individuals ultimately apply for either full-time opportunities or internship positions.
-This regular evaluation will permit Trulieve to accurately measure its reach into the Holyoke community.
+This regular evaluation will permit Trulieve to accurately measure its outreach to Holyoke residents and other Impacted Individuals.
 In turn, Trulieve will regularly analyze these results and recalibrate its local outreach programs, if necessary.

-As described above, Trulieve's long-term hiring goal is to build a workforce comprising 70% Holyoke residents in non-executive positions or, if that is not possible, a workforce comprising 70% Impacted Individuals in non-executive positions.
+As described above, Trulieve's long-term hiring goal is to build a workforce in Northampton comprising 30% Holyoke residents/Impacted Individuals in non-executive positions.

 Trulieve's Human Resources Manager will oversee progress toward this hiring goal by obtaining, at least annually, employee biographical data through self-identifying surveys.
 This will permit Trulieve's Human Resources Manager to measure the company's progress toward its hiring goals and assess its overall Plan to Positively Impact Areas of Disproportionate Impact.
-Trulieve's Human Resources Manager will annually report progress to the executive team and ensure that Trulieve meets its long-term hiring goal for its Holyoke cultivation and manufacturing facility.
-Furthermore, Trulieve's Human Resources Manager is responsible for ensuring that Trulieve meets the following intermediate hiring goals in years 1-4 of operation:
+Trulieve's Human Resources Manager will annually report progress to the executive team and ensure that Trulieve meets its long-term hiring goal for its Northampton retail facility.
+Furthermore, Trulieve's Human Resources Manager is responsible for ensuring that Trulieve meets the following intermediate hiring goals in years 1-4 of operation of its Northampton retail facility:

-Commencement of Operations: minimum 20% Holyoke resident/Impacted Individual employment.
+Commencement of Operations: minimum 10% Holyoke resident/Impacted Individual employment.

-End of Year 1: minimum 35% Holyoke resident/Impacted Individual employment.
+End of Year 1: minimum 15% Holyoke resident/Impacted Individual employment.

-End of Year 2: minimum 50% Holyoke resident/Impacted Individual employment.
+End of Year 2: minimum 20% Holyoke resident/Impacted Individual employment.

-End of Year 3: minimum 65% Holyoke resident/Impacted Individual employment.
+End of Year 3: minimum 25% Holyoke resident/Impacted Individual employment.

-End of Year 4: minimum 70% Holyoke resident/Impacted Individual employment.
+End of Year 4: minimum 30% Holyoke resident/Impacted Individual employment.